-Cancer Research UK is the world’s largest cancer charity dedicated to saving lives through research.
+CRUK is the world’s largest cancer charity dedicated to saving lives through research.
 We rely on the generosity of the public to fund this research through donations, buying goods in our shops or online and taking part in a wide range of fundraising events.

 We have around 3,500 staff and over 40,000 volunteers, most of whom are based in the United Kingdom.
 Our staff are largely directly employed and are not in any category which is generally seen to be vulnerable to modern slavery in this country, so our focus is to ensure there are policies and procedures in place for our contractors and suppliers.

-Cancer Research UK uses a wide range of suppliers who supply goods for sale, provide services at events and support our operations.
+CRUK uses a wide range of suppliers who supply goods for sale, provide services at events and support our operations.